 The crime went unsolved for nearly four years.

 On July 25, 1995, Beth LaBatte, 27, a drug addict and alcoholic, was arrested on a probation violation.

 Because of her criminal background, she was viewed as a suspect in the Cadigan murders.
 About 10 months before the murders, she had robbed an elderly woman in her home and several months after the murders, she had been charged with using a knife in two attempted robberies, including one attempt to rob an elderly man in his home.
 She had pleaded guilty to one of the crimes, the other was dismissed.

 During six hours of interrogation, LaBatte made incriminating statements, including that she was probably drunk on the night of the crime and usually blacked out when drunk and that there was a side to her she called “Bad Beth.”
 Police said LaBatte stated, “I think Bad Beth would have known what happened to the old ladies in Casco.”

 However, LaBatte insisted she was not the killer.

-In December 1996, Joseph Brunette, an ex-boyfriend of one of LaBatte’s sister, told police that she had confessed to killing the Cadigans along with her boyfriend, Charles Benoit.
+In December 1996, an ex-boyfriend of one of LaBatte’s relatives, told police that she had confessed to killing the Cadigans along with her boyfriend, Charles Benoit.